Crown-Commercial-Service/digitalmarketplace-api/app/emails/templates/specialist_brief_invite_seller.md

 If you have questions on the opportunity, submit your question before {{question_close_date}}.

-Read our guide on [responding to a specialist opportunity](https://marketplace1.zendesk.com/hc/en-gb/articles/360000634456-Responding-to-an-opportunity).
+Read our guide on [responding to an ICT Labour Hire opportunity](https://marketplace1.zendesk.com/hc/en-gb/articles/360000634456-Responding-to-an-opportunity).

 For other questions related to your account, please [contact the Marketplace]({{frontend_url}}/contact-us).